A New BohemiaA New Bohemia

 I need to find a new bohemia

 Regardless, the final lines express his continued determination, changing the last line of the refrain from the wishful "I need to find a new bohemia" to a more positive assertion, "I'm on my way to a new bohemia."
-Is he about to uproot himself and move to another town in his almost certainly hopeless quest?
-Or, by contrast, is he accepting his fate, perhaps even impending death itself, declaring that to be his "new bohemia"?
+Is he about to uproot himself and move to another town in his quest, steadfastly believing that, despite his disappointments, places and people of interest to him (and who are interested in him) can still be found somewhere?
+Or is he accepting his fate, perhaps even impending death itself, declaring that to be his "new bohemia"?

 Annotations